SMU-IS212/json_checker/README.md

-# bookstore-basic
-json_checker.php
-PHP version of the JSON checker.
+# PHP version of the JSON checker.
 -	You will need to change the value of $url to your application's web path that contains your JSON APIs. __
 -	Or pass your application's web path as value for query parameter 'url'